 Dell EMC advances hybrid cloud for VMware environments

-Dell EMC announced key portfolio enhancements and integrations with VMware designed to help customers further automate operations of their modern data centre and hybrid cloud environments.
+Dell EMC announced key portfolio enhancements and integrations with VMware designed to help customers further automate operations of their modern data center and hybrid cloud environments.
 These new capabilities allow businesses to accelerate innovation, simplify operations and speed overall IT Transformation initiatives.

-The increasing amount of data being driven by both traditional and modern application workloads is pushing greater demand for automation and bandwidth both inside and outside the data centre.
+The increasing amount of data being driven by both traditional and modern application workloads is pushing greater demand for automation and bandwidth both inside and outside the data center.
 Through collaboration and joint engineering, Dell EMC and VMware are enabling organisations to derive more value from their IT investments.

-“Organisations that digitally transform with a software-defined and cloud-ready modern data centre infrastructure are able to execute a powerful hybrid cloud strategy that provides optimal control, simplicity and cost tolerance to match their own unique preferences,” said Jeff Clarke, vice chairman, Products & Operations, Dell.
+“Organisations that digitally transform with a software-defined and cloud-ready modern data center infrastructure are able to execute a powerful hybrid cloud strategy that provides optimal control, simplicity and cost tolerance to match their own unique preferences,” said Jeff Clarke, vice chairman, Products & Operations, Dell.

 “Working together, Dell EMC and VMware continue to enhance VxRail and VxBlock System 1000, to automate the operations of integrated cloud platforms, so our customers can use them to maximise what’s possible with their data – resulting in better processes, innovative outcomes and operating efficiencies.”